 I could go out and buy new ones, but if what I have still served me, I do my best to use it until it doesn’t.

-When you use your belongings for their full lifespan, you get more value out of what you paid for it, while helping to reduce the things you throw out.
+When you use your belongings for their full lifespan or buy reusable ones, you get more value out of what you paid for it, while helping to reduce the things you throw out.

 I live in Florida, and my energy bill is nothing to laugh about.
 Especially in the summer when temperatures get upwards of 100 degrees, running the AC is a necessity.

 While using electricity is unavoidable, we can always make an effort to reduce the amount we use.

 We shut off any lights we aren’t using, keep the temperature at a comfortable but not freezing level, and only open the fridge for what we need and not to browse.